Annual Giving - Stewardship Campaigns

 Part 4) Digital Strategies for Reaching New Communities: 2020 has been a challenging, disruptive year.
 One result of this upheaval has been a new experience of digital communication and convening, which has the potential to open our congregations and organizations to participation from anyone, anywhere.

 Extravagant Generosity: Annual Campaigns Video Series: Rev. Andrew Warner provides an overview of concepts and activities that support an effective annual stewardship campaign in a series of short videos.
 The officers of the church offer testimonies the Spirituality of Generosity.
 The playlist of videos can be found here.

 Congregational Economic Evaluation Tool – The survey helps leaders compare their stewardship and financial practices to other faith communities and to identify best practices they can implement.

-Presentation on Giving Trends and Different Donor Types by David C-B. This PowerPoint presentation along with the notes reviews the changing landscape of religious fundraising and the practices and preferences of different donors.
+The Changing Landscape of Religious Giving 2023 by David C-B. This PowerPoint presentation along with the notes reviews the changing landscape of religious fundraising.
 It then looks at the implications for stewardship/generosity annual campaigns.
 The Pursuing Financial Sustainability presentation provides an important background and framework for viewing this presentation.

 - A Spirituality of Fundraising, by Henri J. M. Nouwen

 - Kitchen Table Giving, by William G. Enright